Schneider and Associates Insurance Agencies

 We are an independent insurance agency proud to serve the state of Florida including Newberry, FL, Micco FL, Gainesville, FL, and Jonesville, FL.

-Protecting your family, home, or business doesn’t happen by accident.
+Helping you protect your family, home, or business doesn’t happen by accident.
 With Schneider and Associates Insurance Agencies their security is ensured!

 Get Your Insurance Quote